endel/fullstack-statesync-socket.io/README.md

 - **Efficient State Sync**: Only sends what changed, not the entire state
 - **Type Safety**: TypeScript support with schema decorators - catches errors at compile time
 - **Reactive Callbacks**: Listen to specific property changes

+### Limitations

+As `@colyseus/schema` is in-memory and single-threaded, you must treat each socket.io server as a single "room".
+If you're interested in scaling this approach, you can check how to [scale Colyseus applications (without socket.io)](https://docs.colyseus.io/deployment/scalability).

 ## Quick Start